pyquint/fieldsecure/docs/Docs.md

     - `script`

 ## Components
-The blocks mentioned above are not wrapped in HTML tags.
-The developer must create these elemenets, which allows them flexibility in designing and implementing the ciphers page to their likings and needs.
+The blocks mentioned above are wrapped in simple non-styled divs with an id the same as the block name for semantic purposes only.
+The developer must create and style the elemenets themselves, which allows them flexibility in designing and implementing the ciphers page to their likings and needs.

+For convenience, there are pre-defined encipherment components located in the `components` subdirectory.
+To use these components, add an `include` statement in the HTML document.

 e.g. `components/cipherBtn.html`:
 ```html